AmineS530/math-skills/README.md

 ```

 ## Usage
-#### Run the program from the command line, while passing the input file as an argument or use the Makefile assiciated.
+#### Run the program from the command line, while passing the input file as an argument or use the Makefile associated.

 #### Example:
 ```zsh